pandas-dev/pandas/doc/source/install.rst

 * `numexpr <https://github.com/pydata/numexpr>`__: for accelerating certain numerical operations.
   ``numexpr`` uses multiple cores as well as smart chunking and caching to achieve large speedups.
-  If installed, must be Version 2.1 or higher (excluding a buggy 2.4.4).
-Version 2.4.6 or higher is highly recommended.
+  If installed, must be Version 2.4.6 or higher.

 * `bottleneck <http://berkeleyanalytics.com/bottleneck>`__: for accelerating certain types of ``nan`` evaluations. ``bottleneck`` uses specialized cython routines to achieve large speedups.
+If installed, must be Version 1.0.0 or higher.

 .. note::

-   You are highly encouraged to install these libraries, as they provide large speedups, especially if working with large data sets.
+   You are highly encouraged to install these libraries, as they provide speed improvements, especially when working with large data sets.

 .. _install.optional_dependencies: